CarlaLlama/BrickSiteTutorial/readme.md

  newBrickButton.href = "cancel.html"
  ```

-Alrighty, now that we have the groundwork on the frontend - this brings us to Part 3 - connecting the parts!
+Alright, now that we have the groundwork on the frontend.
+This brings us to Part 3 – connecting the parts!

 ## Part 3: Connecting the Parts
 Going back to our server Replit, we’ll notice the `YOUR_DOMAIN` constant.
-Set that as your Repl.it “frontend” url.
+Set that as your Replit “frontend” url.

-Eg. my frontend url is: `https://MySitesCheckoutWithStripe.thisiscarla.repl.co` as you can see below:
+E.g., My frontend url is: `https://MySitesCheckoutWithStripe.thisiscarla.repl.co` as you can see below:
 ![URL](images/11.png)

 Replace `YOUR_DOMAIN` with the frontend url: